Cameron's an avid comic book collector, has been watching geeky tv since the early 90s, and for a brief period, ran a comic book shop.

 There have been Multi-Type Pokémon since literally Generation 1, but they've never had their own classification.
-By Multi-Type, I don't mean they have more than one Type, I mean that there are more than one entities involved in a single Pokémon.
-Like, when you take three Magnemites and smoosh em together and get a Magnaton.
+By Multi-type, I don't mean they have more than one type, I mean that there is more than one entity involved in a single Pokémon.
+Like, when you take three Magnemites and smoosh 'em together and get a Magneton.
 That sort of thing.

 Well, there ya go.
 9 new types.
 Maybe they're good.
 Maybe they're bullshit.
 What are your thoughts?